cardillan/mindcode/ROADMAP.markdown

 # Incremental improvements

+* Expand Data FLow Optimization to handle multiplication by zero, multiplication/division by one, and addition/subtraction of zero directly.
 * Utilizing the new `id` property:
   * Add built-in constants to the documentation, ensure uniform terminology.
   * Schemacode